phawd/GREENWIRE/README.md

 ### Interactive Menu

-The `greenwire.menu_cli` module offers a verbose interactive interface with more than twenty options for fuzzing, scanning and dumping cards.
-It includes JCOP card detection and other utilities.
-Invoke it via:
+The `greenwire.menu_cli` module offers a verbose interactive interface with more than twenty features, including card fuzzing, scanning and dumping.
+The CLI now prints the host operating system on launch and attempts JCOP detection heuristics.

 ```bash
 python -m greenwire.menu_cli